joelmoxley/founder-playbook/I. Tech + Product/05 - IP - Foreign Filing Strategy/01 - Content - Foreign Filing Strategy/md/01 - Heliotrope - IP Foreign Filing Considerations.pdf.md

-This quick one pager by Heliotrope provides advice on how to prioritize markets of relative value before filing expesive patent applications.
-Definition of 3 Tiers based on the commercial importance of the invention in question and the markets it which one intends to opearate.
+This quick one pager by Heliotrope provides advice on how to prioritize markets of relative value before filing expensive patent applications.
+Definition of 3 Tiers based on the commercial importance of the invention in question and the markets it which one intends to operate.

 Credit: []()

 {! search-content: !}

 IP	Foreign	Filing	Considerations

 In	order	to	minimize	the	high	costs	of	filing	foreign	patent	applications,	it	is	useful	to	define various	tiers	based on	the	commercial	importance	of	the	invention	in	question and	the	markets	in	which	one	intends	to	operate.